UniversalDependencies/docs/_u-overview/simple-syntax.md

 # Simple Clauses

-Simple clauses consist of a predicate together with its nominal core arguments (and may contain additional dependents of both the predicate and its arguments).
+The UD annotation assumes the clause as one of the basic structures that we expect to find in all languages.
+A simple clause minimally consists of a predicate together with its core argument dependents, but may be extended with oblique modifiers.
+Core arguments are typically nominals, while oblique modifiers are either (oblique) nominals or adverbial modifiers.
+(In [complex clauses](complex-syntax.html), both core arguments and oblique modifiers can also be realized as subordinate clauses.)
+Finally, the predicate may be associated with function words that express different types of grammatical information such as tense, mood, aspect, voice, evidentiality, or type of subordination.

-## Verbal Clauses
+## Intransitive and Transitive Clauses

+In most clauses, the predicate takes the form of a verb, which may be intransitive or transitive.

 ~~~ sdparse
 she left